#[repr(transparent)]pub struct Id<T: ?Sized, O: Ownership> { /* private fields */ }Expand description

 An pointer for Objective-C reference counted objects.

-strongly references or “retains” the given object T
+Id strongly references or “retains” the given object T, and

 “releases” it again when dropped, thereby ensuring it will be deallocated